Debraheem/Massive_star_binaries/Lab3.md

 ## Evolving the mass gainer as a single star

 For computational ease, we will load the _saved accretor model_ from the last (Minilab1) run and then evolve this model _as a single star_.
-To begin, first copy the necessary files required for Minilab2 from the following link.

-For computational ease, we will load the \textit{saved accretor model} from the last (Minilab1) run and then evolve this model _as a single star_.

 **Task:** To begin, first copy the necessary files required for Minilab3 from the following link